 Minimum educational requirements

 In most cases there is no formal college diploma or University degree needed, but it is advised that you do finish your High School Diploma (Senior National Diploma, Matric or Grade 12).

 Completing Short Courses on topics such as animal care; animal first aid; basic animal behaviour; modern office procedures and correct language usage within animal care will help you prepare for this career.
 There are a lot of the short courses that you may complete while still in school.

 It is also advised that you continue to study as much as possible about the animal(s) you are working with to become an expert in animal care and secure the best career.
 OZT has an entire section on the different animals to help you gain some knowledge.

 The duration of the different Short Courses depends on the difficulty and institution presenting it.
 Most Short Courses are between a few weeks and a year.
-College diplomas and Bachelor’s Degrees will be between 2 to 4 years.
+College diplomas are up to 2 years, while University Degrees will be between 3 to 4 years.